oliviaelder/Project-7/README.md

 # Project 7: Flower Shop
-Challenge: Design a web application for a flower shop.
+Challenge: Design a user-friendly, desktop-style web application for a local flower shop to manage inventory, process orders, and track customer information—all within a single-page experience.

-Context: I developed a Java application to help a flower shop manage its products, orders, and customer information.
-The focus was on building a desktop-style program using object-oriented programming and Java collections.
+Context: I developed a React-based Single Page Application (SPA) that simulates a desktop program using multiple views and a clean navigation structure.
+The application allows staff to manage flowers, customer data, and orders seamlessly without page reloads.
+Emphasis was placed on data integrity and a responsive user interface using JavaScript for logic and validation.

-Action: I created Java classes for Flower, Customer, and Order.
-I used ArrayLists to store and manage orders and inventory.
-The program allowed adding, editing, and deleting flowers, placing new orders, and calculating total costs.
-I used basic file handling to save and load order data.
+Action: I built modular views using HTML, CSS, and React components.
+I applied object-oriented principles to define Flower, Customer, and Order classes.
+I used JavaScript arrays (analogous to Java’s ArrayLists) to dynamically store and manage flower inventory and order records.
+The application supports adding, editing, and deleting inventory items, placing new orders, and calculating total costs at checkout.

-Results: The biggest challenge was managing data relationships and keeping inventory updated with each new order.
-Once I implemented proper methods and data validation, everything ran smoothly.
+Results: One of the biggest challenges was making sure the inventory stayed accurate as new orders were placed.
+Once I set up the right methods and added input validation, the app worked smoothly and kept everything in sync.

-Refelction: This project helped me apply core Java concepts like classes, objects, file I/O, and exception handling in a real-world scenario.
-It gave me a better understanding of how a simple POS (Point of Sale) system could be built from scratch.
+Reflection: This project helped me practice important programming skills like working with classes, objects, file saving/loading, and handling errors.
+It also gave me a better understanding of how a simple point-of-sale system can be built and used in a real-world setting.